 - Planning and organizing

 These challenges can make everyday tasks feel overwhelming.
-Individuals may have difficulty following multi-step directions, managing changes in routine, or even getting started on familiar tasks like dressing.
-This can sometimes look like frustration, resistance, or “non-compliance,” when in reality, the task itself feels too hard to manage.
+Individuals may have difficulty following multi-step directions, managing changes in routine, or even getting started on familiar tasks.
+This can sometimes look like frustration, resistance, or “non-compliance,” when in reality, the task itself is too hard to manage.
+Processing may be slower, and more time, or a different way of presenting information, may be needed.